|8–11 inches tall

 Finding a Poo-Ton at a dog shelter might not be an easy task, but you can always ask around and you never know when you might find one, or at least a mixed dog that resembles the Poo-Ton.
 You’ll be changing a dog’s life for the best and saving lots of money by adopting.

 When you bring a Poo-Ton into your home, be ready to have a friendly an affectionate dog by your side.
 They’re very loving and will create strong bonds with their human companions.
 Early socialization and training are essential for them to get along with other dogs and to remain calm around strangers.

 1. Poo-Ton dogs are hypoallergenic.

 No dog is 100% hypoallergenic.
 Yet dogs are given these labels if they have a higher tendency not to affect allergies.
 Regarding mixed dog breeds, if the parents have the genes to be hypoallergenic, then this can impact the puppies.
 If only one breed does and not the other, the puppies end up with a varying degree of effect on the allergies of people.
 In the case of the Poo-Ton, both of the parents, Poodle and Coton de Tulear, are hypoallergenic, meaning Poo-Ton puppies are as well.

 2. The Poo-Ton are long-lived pups compared to other small breeds.

 Poo-Ton dogs not only inherit the desired hypoallergenic traits from their parents, but they also inherit a long life.
 The Coton de Tulear typically lives 14-16 years, and Miniature Poodles live for an average of 15 years.
-Combined into the Poo-Ton, it can live anywhere from 12 to 16 years and sometimes even beyond.
+This combination can live anywhere from 12 to 16 years and sometimes even beyond.
 Taking excellent care of the dogs can help extend their lives for as long as possible.